Meherrin River

 Gholson Bridge, spanning the Meherrin River at Virginia State Route 715 in Brunswick County, Virginia.

 The Meherrin River is a 143.37 mi long river in Virginia and North Carolina in the United States.
 It is a sixth-order tributary of the Chowan River, which it joins in Hertford County, North Carolina.

-Names
+Etymology

 The river was named after the Meherrin Indians, whose territory was along it.
 According to the Geographic Names Information System, it has also been known historically as the: